The European Antitrust Review 2015 • Section 4: Country chapters

 The FCCA’s investigative powers

-In addition, the FCCA is empowered to conduct inspections in the business premises of an undertaking and also in certain other premises, such as at a private home belonging to a representative of the undertaking.
+In addition, the FCCA is empowered to conduct inspections in the business premises of an undertaking and certain other premises, such as at a private home belonging to a representative of the undertaking.
 Inspections in the latter premises require advance permission from the Market Court.
 In order to enforce compliance with the measures taken, the FCCA may impose a periodic penalty payment on an undertaking for failure to cooperate.
 The decision to order an undertaking to actually pay the penalty sum may only be made by the Market Court and the Supreme Administrative Court.

 Imposition and calculation of fines

-The calculation of fines is based on an overall assessment of the infringement, with particular attention paid to its nature, extent, duration and the degree of gravity.
+The calculation of fines is based on an overall assessment of the infringement with particular attention paid to its nature, extent, duration and the degree of gravity.
 The total amount of a fine may not exceed 10 per cent of the undertaking’s turnover during the year it was last involved in the infringement.
 Fines may be imposed on an undertaking only if the FCCA has filed a proposal to the Market Court within five years of the date on which the infringement occurred or, in case of a continuous infringement, within five years of the date on which the infringement ended.
 Measures taken by the FCCA to investigate the infringement, however, reset the limitation period.
-In any case, fines may not be imposed where the proposal has not been filed within 10 years of the infringement or its ending.
+In any case, fines may not be imposed where a proposal to the Market Court has not been filed within 10 years of the infringement or its ending.
 As regards the concept of succession, the Finnish rules on the imposition of fines are similar to those of the EU.

 The Finnish leniency system follows the leniency policy of the European Commission and the model programme of the European Competition Network.
 The FCCA has published a set of guidelines on the application of leniency rules.
 According to publicly available information, only two leniency applications out of a dozen submitted since 2004 have led to the uncovering of a cartel.